ZAhmaad/ZAhmaad.github.io/_pages/about.md

 What's New?
 ======

+*  Feb 2025, Abdullah AlHamdan from CISPA Germany joined us as a guest speaker at GIKI and talked about the security testing of JavaScript Sandboxes
 *  Nov 2024, I have joined GIKI as an Assistant Professor (Cyber Security)
 *  Nov 2024, Program Committee [PETs 2025](https://artifact.petsymposium.org/artifact2025.2/users.php/pc)
 *  July 2024, [Research work](https://link.springer.com/article/10.1007/s10207-024-00886-0) accepted at International Journal of Information Security.